 By-wire vehicle control – an alternative to driving robots

-Our Flex-0 controller offers many of the advantages of driving robots, such as accurate path-following and use of our patented Synchro choreography.
+Our award-winning Flex-0 controller offers many of the advantages of driving robots, such as accurate path-following and use of our patented Synchro choreography.
 Instead of mechanical actuators, it controls the vehicle via CAN or Ethernet messages.

 The video on the right shows some typical uses.